Dynamic-Capital/Dynamic-Capital/docs/quantum-toolchain.md

 > 🗂️ **Traceability Tip:** Log every completed step in the control-plane change journal so regulators and internal auditors can verify disciplined rollout of each SDK or platform.

+## Category Implementation Runbooks

+The playbook above provides the universal integration path.
+When it is time to *run the implementations* for a specific class of tooling, align with the focused runbooks below so engineering, governance, and operations teams stay in lock-step.

+### Programming & SDKs

+1. **Adapter Sprint (Weeks 1–2)** – Stand up containerised adapters for the SDK in the quantum development environment.
+Enforce reproducible builds, baseline lint/typecheck automation, and map secrets requirements to the compliance backlog.
+2. **Hybrid Loop Trials (Weeks 3–4)** – Pair SDK execution paths with the Hybrid Gradient Engine and Reinforcement Feedback Loop.
+Capture latency, gradient consistency, and mitigation efficacy for each workload archetype.
+3. **Approval Gate & Promotion (Weeks 5–6)** – Present benchmark artefacts to the quantum governance council, activate policy-as-code checks, and promote adapters into the control-plane staging cluster behind feature flags.

+### Quantum Hardware & Infrastructure

+1. **Connectivity Proving (Weeks 1–2)** – Validate VPN, IAM, and telemetry handshakes between Dynamic Capital infrastructure and the partner environment.
+Document regional restrictions and export-control obligations in the audit ledger.
+2. **Orchestration Drill (Weeks 3–4)** – Execute mock workloads through the Hybrid Control Plane using OQTOPUS, OQD, or Quantify orchestration hooks.
+Rehearse failover, calibration refresh, and telemetry routing scenarios.
+3. **Operational Turn-Up (Weeks 5–6)** – Finalize runbooks for facilities operations, schedule joint incident response exercises, and register the platform within quarterly readiness reviews.

+### Simulators & Error Mitigation Toolkits

+1. **Baseline Calibration (Weeks 1–2)** – Install the simulator or mitigation toolkit in the Simulation-first Runs harness.
+Generate reference datasets for priority circuits and store them in the telemetry warehouse.
+2. **Mitigation Weave (Weeks 3–4)** – Embed toolkits like Mitiq alongside Qiskit, Cirq, and PennyLane runs.
+Compare error-corrected outputs against raw simulator results to quantify uplift.
+3. **Continuous Regression (Weeks 5–6)** – Automate nightly regression workflows that rotate through vendor SDKs, mitigation recipes, and representative circuits.
+Export exception reports to the governance knowledge base.

 ## Integration Optimization Checklist

 1. **Baseline Readiness** – Confirm governance approvals, credential management, and secure network pathways for every prioritized vendor or simulator.